yiisoft/yii2/framework/UPGRADE-22.md

 `yii\log\DbTarget` now exports log messages with chunked multi-row `INSERT` statements (100 rows per statement) instead of executing one query per message.
 On Oracle, rows are still inserted individually with bound parameters because inlined SQL string literals are limited to 4000 bytes.
-A message that can not be stored now fails its whole chunk with `yii\db\Exception` instead of failing only its own row; `LogRuntimeException` is still thrown when the number of inserted rows does not match the number of messages.
+A message that cannot be stored now fails its whole chunk with `yii\db\Exception` instead of failing only its own row; `LogRuntimeException` is still thrown when the number of inserted rows does not match the number of messages.